npr/responsiveiframe/_includes/getting_started.md

 #### Getting Started

-ResponsiveIframe is a tiny (0.9KB minified and gzipped) jQuery plugin, developed at NPR, to make IFrames [Responsive](http://en.wikipedia.org/wiki/Responsive_Web_Design).
+ResponsiveIframe is a tiny (0.9KB minified and gzipped) jQuery plugin, developed at NPR to make IFrames [Responsive](http://en.wikipedia.org/wiki/Responsive_Web_Design).

 Due to browser security you will have to include the Javascript file both in